We have already reviewed the basic strategies for power.

 #9.
 Acquire Physical Strength – Or At Least, Stay In Shape

-Albeit physical strength and violence are not as linked to power as they used to be, it would be silly to think they don’t matter.
+Sure, physical strength and violence are not as linked to power as they used to be, but it’s just silly to think they don’t matter at all.

-On the other hand, being out of shape communicates being out of control.
-It might not be fair, but many look down at those out of shape.
+It’s important to at least avoid getting too out of shape, because that communicates being out of control.
+It might not be fair, but many people look down at those who are overweight.